wern-apfel/EAPD-Codec-Commander/README.md

 The main changes are:

+- kernel flag -ccoff disables the main CodeCommander functionality

+- kernel flag -ccpioff disables ACPI-based CodecCommanderProbeInit configuration (using both -ccoff and -ccpioff is like removing CodecCommander)

 - custom configuration with ACPI RMCF object.

 See SSDT-ALC283.dsl for an example configuration override.
 The data there is the same as for the Info.plist data for ALC283.
 But you can customize it for your own codec if needed.